apoirrier/CTFs-writeups/SharkyCTF2020/Blockchain/Guessing.md

 ## Hint

 There seems to be a passphrase needed to unlock the contract, and it is hashed by keccak256, so it seems to be secure.
-Nonetheless, are transactions on a public blockchain readable ?
+Nonetheless, are transactions on a public blockchain readable?

 ## Solution

-All transactions on a public blockchain are recorded and can read by anyone, including the first transaction that created a contract.
-Therefore, if a secret is passed to a contract at its creation, one should be able to read what it was just by doing at the records of the initial transaction.
+All transactions on a public blockchain are recorded and can be read by anyone, including the first transaction that created a contract.
+Therefore, if a secret is passed to a contract at its creation, one should be able to read what it was just by looking at the records of the initial transaction.

 Records of the Ethereum blockchain can be found on Etherscan, in our case we just need to have a look at the contract provided to us on Etherscan Ropsten.

-Then we simply have to look at the logs of the first transaction, decode it to UTF-8 and find that the initial passphrase was "I'm pr3tty sur3 y0u brut3f0rc3d!".
+Then we simply have to look at the logs of the first transaction, decode it to UTF-8 and find that the initial passphrase was `I'm pr3tty sur3 y0u brut3f0rc3d!`.

 To attack this contract, we will create another contract called Attack, which will be called to attack the first contract.